top of page

 Dec 24, 2025

-The Joy in the Answer: The 3rd Sunday of Advent
+The Joy in the Answer

 God's answers are here, in the words you already know how to speak.
 They have come, but they have come softly like small mercies.
 We might overlook as we search the skies for the grander miracles we desire.
 So, wait, anticipate, seek, look, and find.
 The answers are there for our finding.
 Are we willing to accept them?
 Will dare the joy of living them?